knbknb/awesome-svg/Readme.md

 Other

 - 06 [SVG and Accessibility](topics/Accessibility.md) - mostly about screen readers, and a bit about SVG metadata.
-- 05 [Sites using SVG](topics/Sites-using-svg.md) on their homepage, to showcase themselves (TO BE REMOVED or MERGED into other categories)

 ## Thanks to